-The term 'Home Affordable Modification Program (HAMP)' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Home Affordable Modification Program (HAMP)' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Home Affordable Modification Program is also known by its acronym HAMP.
 This stands for a program created by the United States government.
 They founded it in order to assist those homeowners who were struggling to keep up with their mortgages.
 For any homeowners who have watched in dismay as their financial conditions deteriorated since they originally purchased their house, they could be able to qualify for loan modifications to make keeping the home possible and affordable.